 Then proceed to the competition subsection, where you introduce your main competitors and highlight what sets you apart from them.

-Finally, conclude your market analysis with an overview of the key regulations applicable to your silk worms farm.
+Finally, conclude your market analysis with an overview of the key regulations applicable to your silkworm farm.

 5. The strategy section

-When you write the strategy section of your silk worms farm business plan, remember to cover key elements such as your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.
+When you write the strategy section of your silkworm farm business plan, remember to cover key elements such as your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.